MarianoArg/rockstar/README.md

 npm install
 ```

-Using the `.env.example` add your API keys from https://www.themoviedb.org/ and the rest of environment variables to your own `.env` file.
+**Important**: Using the `.env.example` add your API keys from https://www.themoviedb.org/ and the rest of environment variables to your own `.env` file.

 ### `yarn start`